nadrojtayl/nodeCRUDAPPLibrary/README.md

 var dbHelper = helper.addDBconnection(mongoose);
 ```

-6.Create a schema for your app by using the createSchema method.
+6.Create your mongoDB tables by using the createSchema method.
 This function establishes a mongoDB schema based on a simple command.
-The first argument to the function sets up the entities you want in your schema: pass an object, where each key is the name of the table you want in your schema, and each value is a (nested) object and an example of the kinds of objects you want that table to hold.
+The first argument to the function describes the tables you want in your schema: you should pass an object, where each key is the name of the table you want in your schema, and each value is a (nested) object that is an example of the kinds of documents you want that table to hold.

+Superfastmongoexpress will read the types of objects you want stored in the columns in your tables and use that information to set up new mongo tables

 Example:
 Create a users table and a messages table, where Users have a name and messages have a message and a time.

 ```js
 dbHelper.createSchema({
 	Message: {time:"10 AM",message:"This is an example"},